Cissus discolor comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 It’s not the fastest grower, and it is difficult to care for as a houseplant.

-To enjoy full, colorful foliage, give the plant lots of warmth and sunshine.
+To enjoy full, colorful foliage, give the plant lots of warmth, sunshine and display the Cissus discolor in a hanging basket.

 Cissus Discolor Care

-It’s a medium grower which lasts for many years when given the proper care.
+It’s a medium grower that lasts for many years when given the proper care.

-As a climbing vine, it’s often trained on a trellis, pole, or hoop.
+As a climbing vine, it’s often trained on a trellis, pole, or hoop but also looks great in a hanging basket.

 The heart-shaped leaves are the highlight of this plant.